Q:

 A:

-citric acid is an organic compound widely used in food, cosmetics, pharmaceuticals and other industrial fields.
-It is known not only for its sour taste, but also for its versatility.
-Many people have doubts about whether citric acid can be used as a preservative.
-This article will analyze the anti-corrosion properties of citric acid from multiple perspectives and discuss its advantages and disadvantages in practical applications.
+citric acid is an organic compound broadly applied in food, makeup, pharmaceuticals and other manufacturing fields.
+From what I've seen, it's known not only to its sour taste, however also to its versatility.
+Many people have doubts about whether citric acid is able to be applied as a preservative.
+In my experience, For instance This article will examine the anti-corrosion characteristics of citric acid from multiple perspectives and discuss its advantages and disadvantages in practical applications.
+And What is citric acid?

-Citric acid (Citrric Acid) is a colorless crystal or white powder with the chemical formula of C and H and O and N. It is an organic acid that is widely found in lemons, citrus fruits, grapes, apples and other fruits.
-Citric acid not only has a sour taste, but also has certain antiseptic properties, so it is used as a preservative or sour taste regulator in the food industry and cosmetics industry.
+Citric acid (Citrric Acid) is a clear crystal or white powder with the molecular formula of C and H and O and N. it's an organic acid that is broadly found in lemons, citrus fruits, grapes, apples and other fruits.
+Citric acid not only has a sour taste, however also has certain antiseptic characteristics, so it's applied as a preservative or sour taste regulator in the food sector and makeup sector.
+Citric acid is a preservative?

-1. Citric acid antiseptic mechanism
+1. Based on my observations, Citric acid antiseptic mechanism

 2. Citric acid applicable scene